duetds/date-picker/README.md

 ## Changelog

 - `1.0.3`: Improves stability for NVDA + Chrome on Windows.
+Also fixes an issue which caused build attempts to fail due to snapshot mismatch.
 - `1.0.2`: Documentation improvements.
 - `1.0.1`: Hitting arrow keys on year select on Windows without first opening the dropdown previously causes odd results.
 This is now fixed.
 - `1.0.0`: Initial release.